daattali/beautiful-jekyll/README.md

 ### 3. Customize your website settings

 Edit the `_config.yml` file to change all the settings to reflect your site.
-To edit the file, click on it and then click on the pencil icon (watch the GIF tutorial above if you're confused).
+To edit the file, click on it and then click on the pencil icon (watch the video tutorial above if you're confused).
 The settings in the file are fairly self-explanatory and I added comments inside the file to help you further.
 Any line that begins with a pound sign (`#`) is a comment, and the rest of the lines are settings.

 Another way to edit the config file (or any other file) is to use [prose.io](http://prose.io/), which is just a simple interface to allow you to more intuitively edit files or new new files to your project.

-After you save your changes to the config file (by clicking on "Commit changes" as the GIF tutorial shows), your website should be ready in a minute or two at `yourusername.github.io`.
+After you save your changes to the config file (by clicking on "Commit changes" as the video tutorial shows), your website should be ready in a minute or two at `yourusername.github.io`.
 Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.

 You can now visit your shiny new website, which will be seeded with several sample blog posts and a couple other pages.
 Your website is at `http://yourusername.github.io` (replace `yourusername` with your user name).
 Do not add `www` to the URL - it will not work!

-**Note:** The GIF above goes through the setup for a user with username `daattalitest`.
+**Note:** The video above goes through the setup for a user with username `daattalitest`.
 I only edited one setting in the `_config.yml` file in the video, but **you should actually go through the rest of the settings as well.
 Don't be lazy, go through all the settings :)**

 ### Add your own content